James E. West (politician): Investigation

 Calls for his resignation spread.
 West defended himself on the Today Show on May 30, 2005.
 He explained his support for laws unfavorable to gays in this way: "If someone hires you to paint their house red, then you paint it red.
 Even if you think it would look better green."
-In a Spokane City Council meeting immediately afterward, a resolution requesting that he step down passed unanimously (7–0), yet West announced he intended to continue on as mayor.
+In a Spokane City Council meeting immediately afterward, a resolution requesting that he step down passed unanimously, yet West announced he intended to continue on as mayor.

 On June 2, the Spokane County Republican Party, Washington State Republican Party, and Spokane County Democratic Chairwoman Katie Kirking called for West's resignation.
 The FBI conducted its own investigation and a special city commission was set up to investigate and determine if any laws or policies had been broken In early August, 2005, the FBI searched West's home and seized his personal computers as part of its public corruption investigation.

 Organizers of a recall gathered a sufficient number of signatures, and a special mail-in election was held on December 6, 2005, to determine whether West would remain in office.
 West was recalled by the voters with 65% in favor of ousting him to 35% in favor of keeping him as mayor.
 His term ended on December 16, 2005, the day the final votes were certified by the Spokane County Auditor's office.
-West's ouster marked the first time in the history of Spokane that a sitting mayor was recalled out of office.
+West's ousting was first time a Spokane sitting mayor was recalled out of office.

 On February 16, 2006, the Federal Bureau of Investigation issued its report closing its investigation of West.
 In the FBI report, Attorney Mark Bartlett said, "We did not find facts that would justify initiating federal criminal charges."